This site uses necessary cookies

 The study highlights the importance of survivors being able to access appropriate accommodation.
 It found that some participants were forced to stay in abusive situations or return to live in the same house as their perpetrator due to a lack of alternative options.

-Many women faced difficulty accessing accommodation, including difficulties navigating the system.
-Other participants described being offered accommodation they viewed as inappropriate for their circumstances.
+Many women faced difficulties in accessing accommodation, including challenges navigating the system.
+Some also reported being offered accommodation they felt was inappropriate for their circumstances.

 Accommodation that was inappropriate appeared to have a negative impact on women’s health and wellbeing.
-Some of this accommodation could make survivors feel unsafe, particularly when they had children, where there was a lack of security, when accommodation was mixed-gendered or where drugs and alcohol were present.
+Survivors described feeling unsafe in such settings, particularly when they had children, due to factors such as poor security, mixed-gendered accommodation or the presence of drugs and alcohol.

 Improving lives